-Originally Kingsway the road on the left in the photograph, was not there.
-The garden to number 14 was large, covering Kingsway entrance and coming right up to the road edge at the front with surrounding hedge and trees.
-Photos of the Sutton family in the garden can be seen on the Bollington Photo Archive website.
+Originally Kingsway the road on the left in the photographs above, was absent as it wasn′t built until around 1930.
+So the garden to number 14 was large, covering Kingsway entrance and coming right up to the road edge at the front with mature surrounding hedge and trees.
+Photos of the Sutton family in that garden can be seen on the Bollington Photo Archive website.

-1901.
-Nothing has changed ten years later, apart from their ages of course.
+1901: Nothing has changed ten years later apart from their ages of course.
 Herbert resigned from being headmaster in this year due to illness and died in 1909 aged fifty four years

-Census for number 16 Bollington Road.
+For number 16 Bollington Road:

-1926.
-John Harding lived here.
+1926: John Harding lived at number 16.

-In the mid 1900s number 16 was occupied by the Dankins family, John, Amy and children Pauline and John.
+Later number 16 was occupied by the Dankins family, John, Amy and children Pauline and John.
 The Dankins were still there in 1996.